StartArticlesBlockchain: 5 mitos sobre a tecnologia que está transformando o mercado

-Blockchain is a technology that is gaining more and more prominence in the market due to its ability to securely record and verify transactions, transparent and decentralized.
-Originally developed as the foundation for the cryptocurrency Bitcoin, the tool has been expanding to various applications in several industries.
+Blockchain is a technology that is increasingly gaining prominence in the market for its ability to record and verify transactions in a secure, transparent, and decentralized manner.
+Originally developed as the foundation for the Bitcoin cryptocurrency, the tool has expanded into various applications across multiple industries.

-The blockchain, it is nothing more than a data structure that records transactions in blocks linked in a chain, forming a kind of digital ledger.
+Blockchain is nothing more than a data structure that records transactions in blocks linked in a chain, forming a kind of digital ledger.
 Each block contains a set of verified transactions and a hash that links it to the previous block.
-Thus, once a block is added to the chain, it cannot be modified without changing all subsequent blocks, ensuring data immutability
+Thus, once a block is added to the chain, it cannot be modified without altering all subsequent blocks, ensuring data immutability.

-Given its relative novelty and complexity, it is common for erroneous concepts to permeate its functioning and applications.
+Given its relative novelty and complexity, it is common for misconceptions to permeate regarding its functioning and applications.
 To make the most of this innovative technology, it is important to understand its limitations and demystify misconceptions.

 Myth 1: Blockchain is only for cryptocurrencies

-Although blockchain was initially developed as the foundation for the cryptocurrency Bitcoin, its applications go far beyond digital currencies.
-Technology can be used in sectors such as agribusiness, health, logistics, energy to record and verify transactions securely and transparently
+Although blockchain was initially developed as the foundation for Bitcoin cryptocurrency, its applications go far beyond digital currencies.
+Technology can be used in sectors such as agribusiness, health, logistics, and energy to record and verify transactions in a secure and transparent manner.

 Myth 2: Blockchain is completely anonymous

-The blockchain is a pseudonym, not anonymous.
-Even though the identities of the parties involved in transactions can be masked by encrypted wallet addresses, transactions can still be traced in the public record
+The blockchain is pseudonymous, not anonymous.
+Even if the identities of the parties involved in transactions can be masked by encrypted wallet addresses, the transactions can still be traced on the public ledger.

 Myth 3: Blockchain is an insecure technology

 Security is one of the main strengths of this tool.
-Thanks to its decentralized architecture and use of cryptography, technology offers a secure way to record and verify transactions.
-However, like in any system, security can be compromised by poor practices or human errors
+Thanks to its decentralized architecture and use of cryptography, the technology provides a secure way to record and verify transactions.
+However, as in any system, security can be compromised by bad practices or human errors.

 Myth 4: All blockchains are the same

-There are different types of blockchains, including audiences, private and permitted, each with its own characteristics and use cases.
-They can be configured in various ways to meet specific needs
+There are different types of blockchains, including public, private, and permissioned, each with its own characteristics and use cases.
+They can be configured in various ways to meet specific needs.

 Myth 5: Blockchain is just a database

-Although technology is a form of distributed database, it also offers additional features, as decentralization, transparency, and the ability to verify transactions in real time, making it more than just a common database
+While the technology is a form of distributed database, it also offers additional features such as decentralization, transparency, and the ability to verify transactions in real-time, making it more than just a regular database.

 Ariel Scaliter